 proton decay; and observation of natural sources of neutrinos such as

-The key to this approach is a very long distance for the oscillations to develop and
+The key to this approach is a very long distance.
+Length (L) of the Baseline defines the

 physics you can do, once chosen, can not be

 By measuring muon neutrino disappearance and electron neutrino